 Deposits on the upper eyelid may cause the lid skin to sag.
 The tissue around the eye may also show signs of damage and changes in color, causing eyes to look more pronounced.
 In severe cases, vision may become impaired from these facial skin changes.
 Excessive sagging and wrinkling around the eyes may limit sight and cause irritation.

 Fortunately, we now have techniques and other surgical advancements that can help the sensitive skin on the upper eyelids for those suffering from such problems.
-Eye lift surgery, also called blepharoplasty, works to safely fix any genetic defects or skin changes caused by aging or environmental factors around the eyes.
+Eyelid surgery, also called blepharoplasty, works to safely fix any genetic defects or skin changes caused by aging or environmental factors around the eyes.

-As a general rule, insurance does not cover cosmetic surgery.
+As a general rule, insurance does not cover eyelid surgery.
 However, if your eyelids are encroaching upon your field of vision, the procedure may be covered as "medically necessary" surgery.

-Complications can occur with any surgery; however, with blepharoplasty, serious complications are rare, and most that do occur can usually be corrected.
-Be sure to ask your doctor any questions you may have regarding risks and complications before giving your consent for eye lift surgery.
+Complications can occur with any surgery.
+With blepharoplasty, serious complications are rare, and most that do occur can usually be corrected.
+Be sure to ask your doctor any questions you may have regarding risks and complications before giving your consent for eyelid surgery.

 You will be given conscious anesthesia during the procedure.
 Depending on the amount of tissue to be removed, you could be in the operating suite for several hours.

 When performed on the upper eyelids, your doctor will remove the excess skin, muscle, and fatty tissue that tend to accumulate in the inside corner of the eye, next to the nose.
 The incisions are made along the natural folds in the skin so that as they heal, they become difficult, if not impossible, to see with the passage of time.